alan-turing-institute/data-safe-haven/docs/design/security_decisions/security_claims.md

 ### We claim:

-- An `Azure Firewall` ensures that the administrator VMs have the minimal level of internet access required to function.
+- An `Azure Firewall` ensures that all VMs within the safe haven have the minimal level of internet access required to function.

 ### Which means:

-- Whilst all user access VMs are entirely blocked off from the internet, this is not the case for administrator access VMs such as the SHM-DC, SRE DATA server.
+- Research accessible SRD VMs can only access a limited set of domains required for managing software and virus definition updates.
-- An Azure Firewall governs the internet access provided to these VMs, limiting them mostly to downloading Windows updates.
+- Administrator accessible VMs can access additional domains required to perform their functionality (e.g. user authentication, providing SRD VMs access to authorised packages)